 Ataxic Cerebral Palsy

-Patients with ataxic cerebral palsy have difficulty with walking because their gate is impaired.
+Patients with ataxic cerebral palsy have difficulty with walking, because their gait is impaired.
 This is caused by damage to the cerebellum.
 It is a less common form of cerebral palsy than spastic cerebral palsy.
 In ataxic cerebral palsy motor function, like writing and walking may be affected.

 In this form of cerebral palsy, patients often have involuntary motions.
 This causes difficulty walking and standing upright.
 Patients have difficulty getting their hands to certain places when they try to do things.
 Have difficulty holding on to objects, especially things that require fine motor skills.